wp-plugins/responsive-mortgage-calculator/readme.txt

 == Screenshots ==

-1. The mortgage calculator fits in the widgets area of your theme and blends right in.
+1. The mortgage calculator fits in the widgets area of your theme or on any page and blends right in.
 The form inputs are styled simply and unobtrusively.
 The ‘Calculate’ button takes it’s styling from your theme.
 2. The mortgage payment amount is displayed below the ‘Calculate’ button.
 The circled ‘i’ - the ‘inspector’ icon for Mac fans - is clickable.
 3. A longer summary of the mortgage details is displayed when the ‘inspector’ icon is clicked.